gramineproject/graphene/Documentation/manpages/gsc.rst

 Configuration
 =============

-GSC is configured via a configuration file called :file:`config.yaml` with the following parameters.
+GSC is configured via a configuration file called :file:`config.yaml` or specified as a :program:`gsc` option.
 A template configuration file is provided in :file:`config.yaml.template`.

 .. describe:: Distro